-An iPhone 12 vs iPhone 11 comparison makes a lot of sense, whether you're considering an upgrade or if you're simply deciding between the two flagships.
-After all, the iPhone 11 now has a cheaper price and remains a top seller.
+An iPhone 12 vs iPhone 11 comparison is just what you need if you're considering an upgrade or if you're simply deciding between the two flagships.
+After all, the iPhone 11 is now cheaper and remains a top seller.

 As you'll see in our iPhone 12 review, it offers plenty of upgrades over the iPhone 11.
 For starters, there are four iPhone 12 models, compared to three for the iPhone 11.
 Apple has also embraced 5G connectivity across the board, and every iPhone 12 packs an OLED screen, which is superior to LCD displays.